dh3968mlq/dash-bootstrap-responsive-template/markdown/Description.md

     * The right sidebar disappears
     * The left sidebar is replaced by a pop-up drawer
     * The title becomes shorter and smaller
+* Allows flexible control of the sidebar content
+    * The left sidebar can share some, all or none of its content with the pop-up that replaces it on a small screen
+    * Pages can have customised left or right sidebars and/or pop-ups
 * Autogenerates content from Markdown files
 * Is configured for deployment on Heroku